ratulalahy/intro_to_swe/projects/milestone-2.md

 Upon successful completion of this milestone, you will be able to:

-- **Elicit, analyze, and document** functional and non-functional requirements for your {guilabel}`To-Do List` application, ensuring completeness and stakeholder alignment.
+- **Elicit, analyze, and document** functional and non-functional requirements for your {{todo}} application, ensuring completeness and stakeholder alignment.
 - **Create use case diagrams** and descriptions to model system interactions, applying UML standards for clear communication.
 - **Develop and test** a console-based MVP in Python, demonstrating core functionalities and basic quality assurance.
 - **Update and maintain** project artifacts in `Zenhub` and `GitHub`, linking requirements to tasks for enhanced traceability.